If you've ever caught yourself thinking…

 Another treatment promising to transform a clinic.

-Sometimes those investments become hugely successful.
 Sometimes they become expensive reminders that excitement and demand aren’t the same thing.

 Over the years I’ve spoken to clinic owners who admitted they bought equipment because they genuinely believed patients would naturally come once the technology arrived.